3 days - 12 Stops

 Austin Dam Memorial Park

 Did you wake up refreshed?
 If so, travel west through north central PA and take a short detour to Austin Dam Memorial Park.
 Placed on the National Register of Historic Places in 1987 and a vivid reminder of one of Pennsylvania's worst disasters, the Austin Flood, the ruins of the dam still stand.
 Hike through the 76-acre park and take in the changing colors of the leaves mixed with a bit of local history.

-As night approaches, you’ll bear witness to some of the darkest skies in PA at Cherry Springs State Park — the second International Dark Sky Park in the world and one of the best places on the Eastern Seaboard for amateur stargazing.
-Just 18 miles off of Route 6, Cherry Springs State Park boasts a 300-by-600-foot observation field with a 360-degree view of the sky set atop a mountain.
-Under ideal conditions, visitors will be starry-eyed, seeing more than 6,000 stars blanketing the sky from horizon to horizon, as well as satellites, planets, and moons.
+As night approaches, you’ll bear witness to some of the darkest skies in PA at Cherry Springs State Park — designated as a Gold Level Dark Sky Park by the International Dark-Sky Association and one of the best places on the Eastern Seaboard for amateur stargazing.
+Just 18 miles off Route 6, Cherry Springs State Park boasts a 300-by-600-foot observation field with a 360-degree view of the sky set atop a mountain.
+Under ideal conditions, visitors will be starry-eyed, seeing thousands upon thousands stars blanketing the sky from horizon to horizon, as well as satellites, planets, and moons.

 After a long days’ worth of travel, drive just 20 minutes north to the Hotel Crittenden Taproom.
 Built in 1891, the hotel takes a different approach to traditional Americana fare and sports great craft microbrews on tap.
 You also have the option to stay the night if you choose.
 Or check out a more eclectic atmosphere at the Olga Gallery, Café & Bistro for a healthy dose of artwork and live music with your meal.